evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

     }
 ```

-### Wrapping it up
+### Starting the Server

 There we go!
-We have now all the
+We only need to create our actors in the `main` method:

 ```java
 static void main(String... args) throws IOException, InterruptedException {